InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Experiments

 \subsection{Main Results}

 The empirical evaluation results for {\ours}-ZH and {\ours}-EN are respectively presented in Tables ~\ref{tab:results_zh} and ~\ref{tab:results_en}.
-These findings reveal that while existing LLMs demonstrate limited proficiency in instruction-based Information Extraction tasks, their performance can be significantly enhanced through instruction tuning on the {\ours} dataset.
+These findings reveal that while existing LLMs demonstrate limited proficiency in instruction-based IE tasks, their performance can be significantly enhanced through instruction tuning on the {\ours} dataset.